 The organisation shall ensure that the third parties that receive personal data from the organisation will comply with the applicable data protection legislation and this policy.

 A general summary of the technical and organisational security measures which the group of companies has introduced, can be found in article 13 of this policy.

 In some cases, the organisation may be obliged to transfer your personal data to third party receivers, both within the group of companies and outside it.
 In any event, these personal data are only transferred on a need-to-know basis to these receivers who carry out the processing for specific purposes.
 The organisation shall always observe the necessary security measures when transferring the data and with respect to the receivers, in order to guarantee the confidentiality and integrity of the personal data.

 The transfer to third parties can take several forms, as described below.

 a.
-Transfer within the organisation's enterprise group
+Transfer within the group of companies

 The transfer of personal data within the group of companies is considered as a transfer to a third party.
 Consequently, this transfer may only occur when the organisation has complied with the different principles and obligations of the data protection legislation.
 This means, among other things, that the data subject must be informed about the transfer and the reason for this transfer and that the transferring organisation can rely on a legal basis (consent from the data subject, performance of an agreement, legitimate interest, etc.) for this transfer.
 The organisation must also comply with the other principles as summarised in article 5 of this policy for this additional processing.